 After a DUI arrest, you are issued a 30 day temporary license.
 Now is the time to ensure you can continue to drive for more than 30 days.

 - Contact LifeSafer to install an interlock.
 Our state experts will send immediate notification of installation directly to the DMV.
 You can get started online or call to enroll over the phone.

 - Enroll in a treatment program.
-Find them here.
+You can find a comprehensive list of California state-certified providers here.
 Once you’ve chosen your treatment program, the program will send notice of your participation to the DMV.
 The remaining steps can be completed just one day after the DMV has obtained notification.